Camp Greenville Culture

 Once a week we have a chapel service at Pretty Place.
 Chapel is lead by our Executive Director and always a focus on one of the core-values of camp; caring, honesty, respect and responsibility.

-Tuesday-Friday mornings we meet at the Opening Campfire for a short devotional.
-This happens just after Early Morning Activities and just before breakfast.
+Monday-Friday mornings we meet at the Opening Campfire for a short devotional.
+This happens just after cabin clean up and before we start our cabin activity rotations.

 Each night the cabin group evaluates the day and learns about character development.